WiiCodE-999/Py.Calculat0r/README.md

 - Implication
 - Equivalence

 Half of the code is written in Russian (the developer is from Russia).
-The project will continue to be updated - the brackets that I did not manage to implement (but will implement soon) are next.
+The project will continue to be updated.

 Written in Python.